Kamelz/neighborhood-map/README.md

 # neighborhood-map
-A simple google map web application.
+A simple map web application.

 ## Features
 - Live filtering of the map locations